-Were you involved in a serious wreck with a large truck?
+Were you involved in a serious wreck with a large truck in Pennsylvania?
 Unfortunately, some trucking companies may destroy evidence that could point to liability of the truck driver.

 It’s important to protect this evidence whenever possible and prevent spoliation, which is the destruction of that evidence.
 After all, the trucking company may destroy records after a certain period of time; it may destroy hours of service records after six months, for example.

-A spoliation of evidence letter, therefore, is essentially a warning to the other parties – such as a trucking company – not to destroy evidence pertaining to the accident.
+A spoliation of evidence letter is a warning to the other parties not to destroy evidence pertaining to the accident.
 Spoliation letters are sent to the trucking company or other parties involved depending on the circumstances.
 So know how to write a spoliation letter that adequately protects evidence from destruction.
 The steps below can help you understand how to write your spoliation letter.

 To begin your spoliation of evidence letter, make sure you are very specific in your wording about who is involved.
 For example, make sure you address your letter to the person or persons who will receive it.
 Also make sure the letter names the parties you are asking to preserve evidence.